-The Assembly may examine, on its own initiative, matters which involve the interests or concern the welfare of a substantial segment of the campus community and may make recommendations or
+- 29 The Assembly may examine, on its own initiative, matters which involve the interests or concern the

+- 30 welfare of a substantial segment of the campus community and may make recommendations or

-31 resolutions thereon to the President or to other appropriate officers or decision-making bodies of the 32 University.
+- 31 resolutions thereon to the President or to other appropriate officers or decision-making bodies of the

+- 32 University.
 Such matters include, but are not necessarily limited to:

+- 33 common standards of conduct,

 - 34 campus planning,

 - 35 diversity and inclusion,

 - 36 environmental impact and sustainability,

-- $37 \qquad \Box \quad family support,$
+- 37 family support,

-- 38 \Box health services,
+- 38 health services,

 - 39 information technology,

-- 40 Dublic safety, and,
+- 40 public safety, and,

+- 41 transportation and commuter policies.